No Charge Unless We Win: 855-913-1134

 • Capital or Business Pursuit: In certain cases, if an employer actively seeks business or capital and notifies the Department of Industrial Relations (DIR), the employer might not need to give notice before relocating or terminating employees.

-• Back pay for up to 60 days: The amount of wages you would have earned during the required 60-day notification period.
+• Back pay for up to 60 days: The wages you would have earned during the required 60-day notification period.

 • Continuation of Benefits: Continuation of your health insurance and other benefits for the 60-day notice period.

-If you have been impacted by a plant closure, mass layoff, or relocation and suspect that your employer violated the WARN Act, contact us for a free consultation.
+If you have been affected by a plant closure, mass layoff, or relocation and suspect that your employer violated the WARN Act, Matern Law Group is here to help.
 Our experienced employment lawyers can review your situation and advise you on your legal options.
+In addition to WARN Act violations, we can assist with claims involving missed meals and rest breaks, wrongful termination, retaliation, and more.

 Julia Wells